Case Studies

 5 gamification & loyalty features that make Bird a better business

-Why Bird uses gamification features
+Why Bird gamification & loyalty features drive growth

 It’s all a part of Bird’s 3 step solution to success: